tricendentAshu/Early-Cascade-Injection/README.md

    By delaying or racing callbacks , blocking certain APC , starving a monitoring thread .
 All of this degrades what EDR "sees" or how reliably it can respond .

+# IRQL HIERARCHY

+# MAPPING THREE TYPES OF APC TO IRQL

+# WHAT COULD BE THE DEFENSIVE APPROACH TO THE PROCESS

+# MOST ADVANCE FORM OF APC INJECTION ( A NOVEL APPROACH )

+# EARLY CASCADE INJECTION

+# REQUIRED PREREQUISITES

+ # FUTION ARCHITECTURE

+ # TECHNICAL FLOW

+ # FAQs